Here's What Else Sets Us Apart:

-- You will get unprecendented support throughout your first five years of teaching with our distinctive Summer Institute for Beginning Teachers.
+- You will get unprecedented support throughout your first five years of teaching with our distinctive Summer Institute for Beginning Teachers.

-- All students take a full 3-hour course in Special Education.
+- All students take a 3-hour course in Special Education.

 - Students have multiple and varied opportunities to participate in field experiences.

 - Graduates of our program are recognized as exemplary throughout the state and nation.

 - Faculty members have a record of exemplary service in a variety of pre-k through 12 school settings.